Snorkel the New Beach Whyalla on Eyre Peninsula - 19th January

 - 产品编号: PNYZ1B

-Experiencing Marine Sanctuaries Inc., National Parks, and Wildlife Service is excited to give the Eyre Peninsula Community a chance to learn about our amazing coastal and marine environment.
+Experiencing Marine Sanctuaries Inc., City of Whyalla and National Parks, and Wildlife Service is excited to give the Eyre Peninsula Community a chance to learn about our amazing coastal and marine environment.

 Join snorkel leaders for a guided snorkel at the ‘New Beach’ next to Whyalla Marina on the Eyre Peninsula (on the edge of Upper Spencer Gulf Marine Park).
 The beach is officially known as Whyalla Yacht Club beach but locally known as the New Beach.
 The beach has been there for approximately 30 years since the establishment of the Whyalla marina.
-The snorkel site is located at the beach, with snorkel tours to enter and exit via the beach and then extend seawards along the north-eastern side of the marina breakwater.
-Habitat includes the rocky structure of the marina breakwater, sandy bottom, and patchy seagrass.
+The snorkel site is located at the beach, with snorkel tours to enter and exit via the beach and then extend seawards along the north-eastern side of the marina breakwater then across to the ruins of the old iron jetty.
+Habitat includes the rocky structure of the marina breakwater, sandy bottom, patchy seagrass, jetty ruins, and iron ore and rocky rubble.
 Whyalla is well known for the aggregation of the Giant Australian Cuttlefish, which occurs between May and August each year.
 A good diversity of temperate southern reef species are also common in the area including eagle rays and port Jackson sharks.

 Are snorkel tours only for children?
 Or for adults too?

-EMS snorkel tours are for all ages, adults, and children from 5 years and up.
-Children under 15 years will need to be accompanied and supervised in the water by a paying adult.
+EMS snorkel tours are for all ages, adults and children from 5 years and up.
+Children 15 and under will need to be accompanied and supervised in the water by a paying adult.
+For ages 8 and above, no more than 2 children per adult.
 For ages 5-7, no more than one child per adult.
-For ages 8 and above, no more than 2 children per adult.

 What concessions are available?

-A concession is defined as a Senior or Australian Health Care Card Holder who holds an Australian Government issued Senior Card, Pension Card, Repatriation Health Card or Veterans Affair card.
+A concession is defined as a Senior or Australian Health Care Card Holder who holds an Australian Government-issued Senior Card, Pension Card, Repatriation Health Card or Veterans Affair card.
+For an overseas senior, Proof of Age Card or Passport showing age as 65+ years old.

 A student is defined as any primary or secondary school student or full time tertiary and post-secondary students who have an approved photo ID.